H4jen/yspy/README.md

 ### AI-Powered Assistant 🤖
 Intelligent portfolio analysis using cloud AI providers:

+**Optional Feature**: The AI assistant is completely optional.
+If you don't have an API key or haven't installed the AI libraries, yspy works perfectly fine without it.
+The AI menu option ('i') simply won't appear.

 **Natural Language Interaction:**
 - 💬 **Conversational Interface** - Ask questions in plain English
 - 🧠 **Context-Aware** - Understands your portfolio structure and holdings